Principal Investigator Grant Manual

 Changes in a project's approved budget must be coordinated with ORSP and may also, in many cases, require prior approval by the sponsor.
 Certain governmental funding sources are particularly restrictive regarding budget changes.

 All faculty, staff, and students who wish to operate a UAS/UAV (drone) on campus must work with Office of Research and Sponsored Programs (ORSP) to ensure appropriate legal use.
 Unauthorized drone flights on campuses are a violation of federal law.
-More information is available in the CSUEB Guidance on Drone Use.d.
-Scientific Misconduct
+More information is available in the CSUEB Guidance on Drone Use.

 Fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research are considered misconduct.
-See the guidance document on Allegations of Misconduct in Scientific Research.e.
-Responsible Conduct of Research
+See the guidance document on Research Misconduct.

-CSUEB requires training and oversight in ethical conduct of research to all undergraduates, graduate students and postdoctoral researchers who are supported by the National Science Foundation (NSF).
-More information is available in the guidance document on the Responsible Conduct of Research Training.f.
-Export Control
+CSUEB requires training and oversight in the ethical conduct of research for all undergraduate students, graduate students and postdoctoral researchers who are supported by grants from the NSF, NIH, and USDA-NIFA.
+The Responsible Conduct of Research Policy and other resources are available in the ORSP Policy Library.

 If research specific issues or compliance-related items not mentioned above are involved in your project, please work with ORSP to coordinate the appropriate approvals necessary.